NikolaosPapas/aisd-wde-4-the-box-model/README.md

 Understanding these fundamental principles will be crucial as you continue to design and develop more complex web pages.

-Rember to use your AI assistant to ask questions and troubleshoot issues.
+Remember to use your AI assistant to ask questions and troubleshoot issues.

 ---
 © All rights reserved to ThriveDX